ImaranAnsari/job-board/README.md

 run query which is in database folder

 to run API
-go to api folder where it documented
+go to api folder where it is documented.